Phone Number:

 BP 6115 Dissolution Clause

-• The 4CS may be dissolved only with the authorization of its Board of Directors given at a special meeting called for that purpose and with subsequent approval by a two-thirds (2/3) vote of the Voting Members.
-Upon dissolution or other termination of 4CS, all remaining assets of the 4CS, after payment in full of all its debts, obligations, and necessary final expenses, or after the making of adequate provision therefore, shall be distributed to such tax-exempt organizations (with purposes similar to those of the 4CS as shall be chosen by the then existing Board of Directors of 4CS.
-The 4CS Board of Directors hereby designates the Council for California Community College Staff and Organizational Development (4C/SD) as the recipient of remaining assets upon its dissolution.
+The 4CS may be dissolved only with the authorization of its Board of Directors given at a special meeting called for that purpose with approval by a two-thirds (2/3) vote of the full board.
+If passed, the dissolution clause will move to the Electorate for approval.
+This must be approved by the Electorate by a two-thirds (2/3) majority vote of those present.
+Upon dissolution or other termination of 4CS, all remaining assets of the 4CS, after payment in full of all its debts, obligations, and necessary final expenses, or after the making of adequate provision therefore, shall be distributed to such tax-exempt organizations with purposes similar to those of the 4CS, which shall be chosen by the then existing Board of Directors of 4CS.

 Adopted: January 29, 2022